Rukminisha Vijaya

 Rukminisha Vijaya (रुक्मिणीशविजय, lit.
-'The triumph of the lord of Rukmini'), is a Vaishnava work composed by the 16th-century Hindu, Madhava saint, Vadiraja Tirtha.
+'The triumph of the lord of Rukmini'), is a Vaishnava work composed by the 16th-century Hindu, Madhva saint, Vadiraja Tirtha.
 It is an important work of Sanskrit literature, containing 19 chapters and 1,241 verses in various metres.
 The text is written in the Vaidarbhi style.

 Rukminisha Vijaya is a mahakavya, rendered in the kāvya style, narrating the life of Krishna from boyhood, and ending with his marriage with Rukmini, his chief consort.
 The book highlights the story of Krishna, as described in the 10th canto of the Bhagavata Purana.

 Analysis

 The Rukminisha Vijaya is noted as an exemplar of Dvaita philosophy, and its opposition of the Advaita doctrine.
 It describes the exploits of Krishna, whose "unquestioned supremacy" is represented by the saint Vadiraja.

 Quoting on the style of the work, Indologist B. N. Krishnamurti Sharma writes, "The descriptions are effective and natural.
 The style is deeply alliterative.
 Sense and sound match well and the imagery is fine and lofty".